Academic bachelor degree in Visual Arts on Sint-Lukas campus, Brussels

 A critical design attitude

-Alongside design, you will focus on an ongoing critical analysis of your work process through academic writing and presentations.
-This will bring you insights into the manner in which designers operate in different geographical, historical and cultural contexts and will give you the necessary intellectual capacity to grow into the next generation of leading designers, authors and artists.
+Alongside design or storytelling, you will focus on an ongoing critical analysis of your work process through academic writing and presentations.
+This will bring you insights into the manner in which designers or storytellers operate in different geographical, historical and cultural contexts and will give you the necessary intellectual capacity to grow into the next generation of leading designers, authors and artists.

 Specialisation Graphic Storytellling

 The step from cartoonist to illustrator and back is very small.
 Both meet in the Graphic Storytellling specialisation where your graphic and narrative talents can blossom.
 You will learn how to tell personal stories via comics, graphic novels, cartoons, illustrations…This provides students the opportunity to literally break free.
 Meanwhile, you will study the latest technologies, diverse media and narrative techniques.